mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addHoarded_X-1",
 ```

 The X parameter should be adjusted based on the recommender.
 In our paper, we run simulations for X = {2,3,4}.
-For example, if you want to run the **Hoarded-2** recommender, you should change the config file ss follows:
+For example, if you want to run the **Hoarded-2** recommender, you should change the config files as follows:

 ```
 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addHoarded_2-1",